CristianaCostaPereira/Vue-Udemy/README.md

 From this section on, to run the attached code, follow these steps:

-  1. Clone or fork the project:
+  1. Clone or fork the project named:

     vue-first-app :octocat:

   2. Then install all the required packages and dependencies:

     `cd` into your new folder and run:
 ```
 npm install
 ```